Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Methods

-Firstly, from the measured voltage and current time series data, time series of instantaneous absolute current $|I(t)|$, instantaneous power $P(t) = V(t)I(t)$ and instantaneous absolute power $|P(t)| = |V(t)I(t)|$ were calculated.
+Firstly, in order to create the variable bounds, time series of instantaneous absolute current $|I(t)|$, instantaneous power $P(t) = V(t)I(t)$ and instantaneous absolute power $|P(t)| = |V(t)I(t)|$ were calculated.
 Combined with the measured voltage, current and temperature time series, this gives $m=6$ basic input data streams.
 Then, for each of these input data streams, across the entire population of data available, a histogram was generated.
 Fig.\ \ref{fig:example_feature_generation}(a) shows an example of the histogram and \ref{fig:example_feature_generation}(b) the cumulative histogram for the voltage data.

-From the cumulative histograms, the values of each input corresponding to the 1st, 33rd, 67th and 99th percentiles were calculated, and each data series was divided into regions, as shown (again using voltage as an example) in Fig.\ \ref{fig:example_feature_generation}(b).
-Examples of these thresholds are given in Table \ref{tab:example_variable_bounds} and examples of feature types generated using these thresholds are given in Table \ref{tab:example_features}.
-In addition to features generated in this way, we also included time and the square root of time (both measured at the point capacity was measured) as features.
+From the cumulative histograms, the values of each input corresponding to the 1\textsuperscript{st}, 33\textsuperscript{rd}, 67\textsuperscript{th} and 99\textsuperscript{th} percentiles were calculated, and each data series was divided into regions, as shown (again using voltage as an example) in Fig.\ \ref{fig:example_feature_generation}(b).
+Examples of these thresholds are given in Table \ref{tab:example_variable_bounds} and examples of feature types extracted using these thresholds are given in Table \ref{tab:example_features}.
+In addition to features extracted in this way, we also included time and the square root of time (both measured at the point capacity was measured) as features.

-For each feature type, values can now be calculated numerically, for every chunk of data of length $\Delta t$, corresponding to the time spent in each different region.
-This process resulted in the creation of $q=74$ different types of features, and reduced $n=1.08\times10^8$ time points in the raw data across $m=6$ data streams, down to $p=7386$ rows of features.
+The feature data was then calculated for each feature type and for every chunk of data of length $\Delta t$, corresponding to the time spent in each different region.
+This process resulted in the extraction of $q=74$ different types of features, and reduced $n=1.08\times10^8$ time points in the raw data across $m=6$ data streams, down to $p=7386$ rows of features.
 In section \ref{subsection:selection} we discuss how $q$ can be reduced substantially further to select only the most relevant $\approx5$ feature types.
 Typically, the most commonly selected feature was V\textsubscript{2,3}, the proportion of time spent between 3.12 V and 3.51 V, described in equation~\ref{eqn:gen_v23} and shown in grey in Fig.\ \ref{fig:example_feature_generation}(c).

+The feature rows associated with the test sets were calculated in the same way, assuming perfect knowledge of the future cell use (but no knowledge of health, which is what the model predicts).
+Note that the cell usage in testing does not have to be and was not the same as the cell usage during training.